-These questions are only to give an idea of how self discovery can guide you in taking life decisions.
-Of, course these are not the only questions you should ask before taking decisions, but most times, once you can settle, through understanding yourself, what you should do or not do, other (extrinsic) factors will easily fall place.
+These self-discovery questions are only to give an idea of how self-discovery can guide you in taking life decisions.
+Of course these are not the only questions you should ask before taking decisions, but most times, once you can settle, through understanding yourself, what you should do or not do, other (extrinsic) factors will easily fall into place.

-This is basically the idea behind our career counseling practice– helping individuals make informed decisions by pointing them to themselves and other factors and showing them how each can affect their decisions.
+This is basically the idea behind our counseling and coaching practice— helping individuals make informed decisions by pointing them to themselves and other factors and showing them how each can affect their decisions.

 Your potential is all that you could do that you haven’t done yet, all you could become that you haven’t become yet, all you could get that you haven’t gotten yet, where you could reach that you haven’t reached yet.